spatial-model-editor/spatial-model-editor/docs/reference/maths.rst

 Membrane reactions
 ------------------

 Membrane reactions are reactions that occur on the membrane between two compartments, and describe the species amount that crosses the membrane per unit membrane area per unit time.
-They are evaluated on the membrane, and can be implemented as interface conditions between the PDEs in neighbouring compartments, or as additional reaction terms localised on these membranes.

 Boundary Conditions
 -------------------